 The last word

 Credit cards are a convenient and secure method to access additional funds and collect rewards points.
-Keep in mind that the ability to carry a balance and high interest rates can potentially lead to an accumulation of debt.
+Keep in mind that the ability to carry a balance and rates can potentially lead to an accumulation of debt.

 As with any form of borrowing, pay off balances before they’re due to get the most out of the card’s reward program.